marcuspollio/FreeCAD-website/README.md

 The site is statically generated thanks to [Hugo](https://gohugo.io/), a fast and flexible static site generator written in Golang.

-For other parts of FreeCAD web ecosystem, head to :
+For other parts of FreeCAD web ecosystem, head to:

 - [FreeCAD software source](https://github.com/FreeCAD/FreeCAD)
 - [FreeCAD user documentation `Wiki`](https://wiki.freecad.org/)